QUAKER HOUSE COMMITTEE

 Quaker House Residential Community (QHRC) is a small intentional living community.
 We share and care for a beautiful six-bedroom, turn-of-the-twentieth-century house in Ann Arbor, close to the University of Michigan’s central campus.

 We strive to embody our strong commitments to: multi-cultural/ intergenerational/ racial/ ethnic/ LGBT inclusivity; delicious, healthy meals; simple, economical, and environmentally friendly living; mature, stable, supportive relationships; and open, forthright, and honest communication.

 Quaker membership is not required though we respect and uphold the spiritual leadings of the Ann Arbor Friends Meeting (peace, nonviolence, social justice, and respect for all).

 Regular evening meals are a central activity of the QHRC.
-Each housemate cooks for the others a few times a month, and participates in weekly and monthly chores as well as regular house meetings; this participation totals approximately ten hours per week.
+Each housemate cooks for the others a few times a month, and participates in weekly and monthly chores as well as regular house meetings; this participation totals approximately six to eight hours per week.
 A monthly financial contribution is required.
 There is a formal application process.

 The first floor of Quaker House is frequently used for community events.
 The second and third floors are exclusively used by residents.
 The house is smoke free.
-Pets are not allowed.
+With rare exceptions, pets are not allowed.
 At least a one-year commitment preferred.

-An FAQ (Frequently Asked Questions) about QHRC is available here: QHRC FAQ.
+An FAQ (Frequently Asked Questions) about QHRC is available here: QHRC FAQ (sorry, broken link).